San Diego is a thriving hub for businesses, and the economy in this city is booming. As more and more companies flock to San Diego’s business...

 In addition, a great IT website should have content that is relevant to a non-technical audience.
-In our experience, this is the true bane of IT companies existence.
-It’s what virtually all of them do wrong, even now, in 2019.
+In our experience, this is the true bane of IT companies' existence.
+It’s what virtually all of them do wrong, even now, in 2022.

 We get it: you provide technical services.
 But B2B buyers are NOT technical.
 The final decision about IT services is often made by CEOs or COOs.
 Or, at larger companies, by procurement experts.
-So if there is one thing you need to do in 2019 -that’s auditing your website to make sure people know what you’re selling.
-Ask your best friend, teenage child, Book Club Buddy or wife to take a look at your site.
-If they don’t understand in 1 minute or less of checking your homepage what your IT business does – then you need a rebrand.
+So if there is one thing you need to do in 2022 -that’s auditing your website to make sure people know what you’re selling.
+Ask your best friend, teenage child, book club buddy or wife to take a look at your site.
+If they don’t understand in one minute or less of checking your homepage what your IT business does - then you need a rebrand.

-How can potential customers know about you, your IT products or your services if they can’t find you online?
-That’s why you need to you need to step up your online brand awareness game.
+How can potential customers know about you, your IT products, or your services if they can’t find you online?
+That’s why you need to step up your online brand awareness game.

-This sober reality means that it is increasingly difficult for any IT company to stand out of the crowd.
+This sober reality means that it is increasingly difficult for any IT company to stand out from the crowd.

 We know it’s unfair - but that’s the reality.
 So to counter this unfortunate situation, you need to make sure that your IT marketing digital efforts are beyond amazing.
 Aka: for buy-oriented keywords in your space, you need to be in the top 3 search results.

-So how can an IT company achieve one of the “most wanted” position in Google search results?
-Through a variety of digital marketing strategies that build on each other to deliver the results you are looking for.
+So how can an IT company achieve one of the “most wanted” positions in Google search results?
+Through a variety of digital marketing strategies that build on each other to deliver the results, you are looking for.
 These include:

 Create and Distribute Infographics: We are visual creatures.
 In fact, studies show that human beings can process visuals 60,000x faster than audio or text.
-Against this background, you might want to create infographics and other visually stunning content about your brand, products or services.
-Ensure to distribute these infographics through your blog, website, guest blogs, social media platforms, and other digital channels.
+Against this background, you might want to create infographics and other visually stunning content about your brand, products, or services.
+Make sure to distribute these infographics through your blog, website, guest blogs, social media platforms, and other digital channels.

 Organize Podcasts: Podcasts are all the rage right now.
 There are more than 500,000 active podcasts, available in over 100 languages, on Apple Podcasts alone.
 44 percent of Americans have listened to podcasts.
 In fact, more than 67 million people listen to podcasts every month.
 Even better, podcasts offer a great platform for word-of-mouth marketing.
 The beauty with podcasts too is that they are super easy to implement.
 And the person you’re inviting to doesn’t really need to prepare that much for the podcast itself (unlike a webinar).
 Aka - friction points are very limited.